lf-edge/eve-tpmea/README.md

 counter, err = IncreaseMonotonicCounter(0x1500017)
 ```

-Client should be able to read back the secret with a new policy that matches the new system state.
+Client must validate `approvedPolicySignature` signature using the `key.PublicKey` before replacing any old policy.
+After update Client should be able to read back the secret with a new policy that matches the new system state.

-### Rotating Signing Key
+### Rotating the Signing Key
 To rotate the signing key, using the old key, sign the new key and generate a new Authorization Digest based on the new key and send the `newKey.PublicKey`, `newAuthDigest` and `approvedPolicyNewSig` to the client.

 ```go